 Support for Purpose: Situational Awareness for Change Leaders

-This entry was written as part of the Supporting Agile Adoption program, an Agile Alliance initiative dedicated to supporting organizations and their people become more Agile.
+This entry was written as part of the Supporting Agile Adoption program, an Agile Alliance initiative dedicated to supporting organizations and their people to become more Agile.

-We have seen Agile transformations being disrupted by lack of awareness that the transformation is a journey that needs different support in each particular context and situation.
+We have seen Agile transformations being disrupted by a lack of awareness that the transformation is a journey that needs different support in each particular context and situation.

 Change Management is an Art